What is Constructive Dismissal ?

-This is where an employer decides unilaterally to make substantial changes to the essential terms of an employee’s contract of employment and the employee does not agree to the changes and leaves his or her job.
-In this circumstance, the employee has not resigned but has been dismissed.
+Constructive dismissal is where an employer decides unilaterally to make substantial changes to the essential terms of an employee’s contract of employment and the employee does not agree to the changes and leaves his or her job.

 Since the employer has not formally dismissed the employee, this has been referenced to as “constructive dismissal”.
 The employee can then treat the contract as being in breach and can issue proceedings against the employer for damages.
 This can also have ramifications for the employer such as losing the right to enforce restraint of trade clauses in the contract of employment.

 To reach the conclusion that an employee has been constructively dismissed, the court must determine whether the changes imposed by the employer substantially altered the essential terms of the employee’s contract of employment.